walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/README.md

 `ruby-devel` and a compiler to build its native extension.

 The Vagrantfile swaps the box for the libvirt provider, because the `bento` boxes it uses do not publish a libvirt variant.
-It also mounts `/vagrant` over 9p so no NFS server is needed on the host; remove the `type` and `accessmode` options in the Vagrantfile to fall back to NFS.

 ## Usage/Examples